kevinmartinjos/varnam-docs/guide_getting_started.md

 In the terminal, type **_one_** of the following commands to compile libvarnam

 `cmake .` - to build the source

+`cmake -DBUILD_EXAMPLES=true .` - to build the source and contents in the /
+examples directory

-`cmake -DBUILD_EXAMPLES=true .` - to build the source and contents in the /examples directory `cmake -DBUILD_TESTS=true .` - to build the source and the unit tests `cmake -DCMAKE_BUILD_TYPE=debug .` - to build the source with the debug flag on
+`cmake -DBUILD_TESTS=true .` - to build the source and the unit tests

+`cmake -DCMAKE_BUILD_TYPE=debug .` - to build the source with the debug flag on

 You can combine two or more options as follows :